foundriesio/docs/source/getting-started/signup/index.rst

    Your chosen platform determines what the initial value for the ``machines:`` key will be for your first build.
-   This key and its value can later be changed via ``factory-config.yml`` in the :ref:`ref-Factory-definition`

 .. _QEMU: https://www.qemu.org/
 .. _ARM: https://www.arm.com/